ted-ncg/labs/09-web-mvc-all-accounts-view.md

 Add error handling when an account isn't found.

-There are a number of ways to handle problems, we're going to use the ResponseStatus annotation on a custom Exception to indicate that there's a problem.
+There are a number of ways to handle problems, we're going to use the `@ResponseStatus` annotation on a custom `Exception` to indicate that there's a problem.

 ### Steps